Master Specifications and Design Criteria by Division

 About the Design and Construction Standards

-The University of Texas at Austin Design and Construction Standards have been prepared by the University to guide and assist architects, engineers, other design professionals, contractors, and university staff (herein referred to as Professional) in understanding the preferences of The University of Texas at Austin in the development, maintenance, repair and replacement of its facilities and assets.
-The information contained herein applies to all University owned assets to include the Main Campus (CAM), J.J.
-“Jake” Pickle Research Center (PRC), Marine Science Institute (MSI), McDonald Observatory (MCD), Winedale, Lost Pines Biological Research Center, Brackenridge Field Laboratory (BFL), and any other UT Austin owned facilities and assets.
+The University of Texas at Austin Design and Construction Standards have been prepared by the university to guide and assist architects, engineers, other design professionals, contractors, and university staff (herein referred to as Professional) in understanding the preferences of UT Austin in the development, maintenance, repair and replacement of its facilities and assets.
+The information contained herein applies to all university owned assets to include the Main Campus (CAM), J.J.
+“Jake” Pickle Research Center (PRC), Marine Science Institute (MSI), McDonald Observatory (MCD), Winedale, Lost Pines Biological Research Center, Brackenridge Field Laboratory (BFL), and any other UT Austin-owned facilities and assets.

 These standards are organized in a manner consistent with the Construction Specification Institute's MasterFormat - 2016 edition.
 Content includes Division 00 - Division 33.
 Updates will be seen as they are approved by the UT Austin Standards Governance Process.

 Document Types in the Design and Construction Standards

 Design Criteria - The Design Criteria documents provide performance requirements for a system or space to be followed by the designer (architect, engineer, landscape architect, contractor for small projects, etc.), which are organized by discipline, CSI Division, or building system.
 Design Criteria typically identify broad instruction that cannot be captured in a specification.
 For example, the electrical room should not be accessed through a restroom or private lockable space.

 Technical Specification - The Technical Specifications identify performance requirements for systems or products to be incorporated into the project specifications by the designer, which are organized by CSI MasterFormat 2016 specification numbers.
 For example, cooling coils shall have a maximum 8 fins per inch.